 If your system is not managed by an HMC or an SDMC, complete the following steps to remove an adapter:

-1. Complete the prerequisite tasks described in "Before you begin" on page 11.
+1. Complete the prerequisite tasks.
+For instructions, see "Before you begin" on page 13.

 Note: However, do not disconnect the power cords at this time.